Large centrifugal ventilation fan for tunnel and metro duty on the Jitamitra shop floor

 What about API, CE, ATEX and AMCA claims — what is actually certified?

 We state our claims precisely.
-Performance is tested in-house to the AMCA 210 / ISO 5801 method on our 200 HP VFD test rig; that is testing to the method, not an AMCA certification, and we are not an AMCA member.
+Performance is tested in-house to the IS 4894 / ISO 5801 / AMCA 210 method on our 200 HP VFD test rig; that is testing to the method, not an AMCA certification, and we are not an AMCA member.
 CE is self-declared per the relevant EU directives, and ATEX Zone 2/22 is self-declared per 2014/34/EU, Category 3, where the classified area calls for it — those are self-declarations of conformity, not third-party certifications.
 The smoke-class heat build is engineered and tested to standard, not a third-party smoke-fan certification.
 Our only third-party certification is ISO 9001:2015.
 Rotor balance is to ISO 21940 (G6.3 standard, G2.5 / G1.0 on application) and bearing life is a design target of L10h at least 40,000 hours.

 Across the range